How I Found Freedom In Divorce

 When He Shows Himself, Listen.

-Luckily, my husband at the time let the mask fall once again and this time, I had the strength to hire a lawyer and leave for good.
+Luckily, my husband at the time let the mask fall once more and this time, I had the strength to hire a lawyer and leave for good.
 He didn’t believe me and played all the best mind games but I had in fact hired a lawyer.
 I started to feel a touch of strength and freedom.
 This was the day I realized my marriage was over.

 At this point, I was craving adventure.
 I was craving freedom and to follow the dream I had started when we sold the house and donated most of our possessions.
 Out of nowhere, I booked two separate weeks through Armed Forces Vacation Club in New Mexico and Colorado.
 I wasn’t divorced but I refused to let that hold me back from traveling anymore.

-When my husband at the time found out we were leaving on a road trip his threats amped but it was nothing I hadn’t heard before.
+When my husband at the time found out we were leaving on a road trip his threats amped up but it was nothing I hadn’t heard before.
 I was growing numb to his abuse.

 During this ROAD TRIP, I did get divorced.
 Actually, my divorce was finalized ON THE PHONE.
 I remember that morning clearly.
 It was nerve-wracking even though I wasn’t in the courtroom with my lawyer.